tsarnet/rust-sdk/README.md

         // Check if user is authorized.
 Default AuthParams open the user's browser when auth fails. let mut user_result = client.authenticate(AuthParams::default());

-        // If they aren't, continue to check until they've authenticated themselves in their browser while user_result.is_err() {
+        // If they aren't authorized, continue to check until they've authenticated themselves in their browser. while user_result.is_err() {
             println!("Attempting to check if user is valid...");
             std::thread::sleep(std::time::Duration::from_secs(3)); // Keep a delay of at least 3 seconds to prevent rate-limiting.